roccoren/openai-cloudflare-proxy/README.md

 # Azure AI Proxy Cloudflare Worker

-This Cloudflare Worker serves as a proxy for Azure AI services, providing a standardized API interface similar to OpenAI's API.
-It supports model mapping and handles chat completions through Azure's AI services.
+This Cloudflare Worker serves as a proxy for AI services, primarily Azure AI services but now with support for other providers.
+It provides a standardized API interface similar to OpenAI's API, supporting model mapping and chat completions through various AI services.

 ## Deployment URL